Vixen (character): Background and early life

-Fighting crime
+Becoming Vixen

-Vixen made only two appearances as a solo crime fighter: once fighting poachers in India and once fighting against the techno-psycho criminal Admiral Cerebrus.
-She was a reluctant hero until the Justice League of America was reorganized by Aquaman.
-She applied for full-time League membership and was accepted.
-During her time with the JLA, the totem was taken from her by General Maksai, who still sought its power.
+Mari eventually back to Africa to reclaim the Tantu Totem and defeats General Maksai, eventually becoming the hero known as Vixen.
+Her earliest solo crime fighting adventures including fighting poachers in India and against the techno-psycho criminal, Admiral Cerebrus.
+Shortly into her crime fighting career, Aquaman disbanded the original Justice League of America and began a new iteration based in Detroit (informally known as Justice League Detroit) and she was accepted as for a full-time membership after applying.
+During Vixen's time with the team, the totem was taken from her by General Maksai, who still sought its power.
 The totem would only grant its full power to those who would use it to protect the innocent, and it caused Maksai to be transformed into a raging beast.
 Maksai died in battle with Vixen.
-When the team faced the killer android Amazo, Vixen and several of her teammates were beaten into unconsciousness and then left bound and gagged in a walled-off pit.
-Vixen saved the lives of herself and her fellow Leaguers by using her powers to shatter her bonds and dig to freedom.
-Vixen continued with that particular incarnation of the JLA until her teammates, Steel and Vibe, were killed, leading to Martian Manhunter disbanding the team.
+When the team faced the killer android Amazo, Vixen and several of her teammates were beaten into unconsciousness and then left bound and gagged in a walled-off pit but Vixen saved herself and her teammates using her powers to shatter her bonds and dig to freedom.
+The team' was short-lived, however, as Steel and Vibe, were killed, leading to Martian Manhunter disbanding the team.